 In addition to these roles, in 2015 and 2016 Claire travelled to Kenya with the Volunteers Foundation to assist in the establishment of a music project for children living in the Kibera slum in Nairobi.
 This involved setting up individual piano, recorder and music theory lessons for a number of students, as well as co-leading a choir project.

 Outside of music, Claire is passionate about travel and the outdoors.
 She has travelled much of Europe, as well as to many parts of the USA, Japan, New Zealand, Russia, Hong Kong, Kenya, Morocco, Iceland, Vietnam, and Malaysia and Borneo.
-She loves hiking, running and cycling, and has walked the 32km Routeburn Track on the South Island of New Zealand as well as the roughly 70 mile Jurassic Coast path from Devon to Dorset.
+She loves hiking, running and cycling, and has participated in the London Duathlon, walked the 32km Routeburn Track on the South Island of New Zealand as well as the roughly 70 mile Jurassic Coast path from Devon to Dorset.
 She has also cycled London to Oxford and the incredible 87km Timber Trail on New Zealand’s North Island.
-In 2021, Claire hopes to achieve one of her great ambitions: cycling from Lands End to John O Groats!
+Claire hopes to one day achieve one of her great ambitions: cycling from Lands End to John O Groats!